Lealem88/my-first-pycharm-project/README.md

-# my-first-pycharm-project
+# PyCharm Practice

-Contains my early practice code in Python and Java.
+My first Python and Java projects.

+Includes a simple python guessing game and a java loop.